AhsokaTano26/lanbot/README.md

 # lanbot

-This a bot fou CQU Lanunion
+This a bot for CQU Lanunion.

+This is just for tset.